Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 `at:put:` verifies that either:
 -  the value is a non-double immediate, or
 - a heap-allocated object with a length <= the specified limit, and that value is currently on a per-thread heap - because we must move the object into the AoO and we don't move global objects (this should not be an onerous limitation)

-## Zig Allocator
-The global heap has an interface to make it work as a Zig Allocator.
-Objects allocated this way are marked with a Static age.
-When free'd, they are marked with a Free age.

 ## Notes
 - when the stack is being copied,